isaaclyman/wait-for-it/README.md

 #### Whatable

-`new Whatable(null?)`: When constructed without arguments or with `null`, this returns an incomplete Whatable.
+`new Whatable()`: When constructed without arguments or with `undefined`, this returns an incomplete Whatable.
 The `set()` method must be used on the Whatable or it will never complete.

 `new Whatable(promise)`: When constructed with a Promise or Promise-like, this returns a Whatable that will complete when the Promise completes and return the value resolved by the Promise.